Strength Training for Hiking

 Deep and Superficial Calf

-The calf comprises two muscle groups: deep and superficial.
+A key group of muscles, the calf comprises primarily of two muscle groups: deep and superficial.
 Both work when the knee is straight, and the deeper group works harder when the knee is bent or when leaning forward (as in ascending an incline).
-The calves absorb approximately 40% of the ground reaction forces transmitted through the legs.
-If not absorbed by the calves, it will progress proximally to the knee and hip joints.
+The calf muslce absorb approximately 40% of the ground reaction forces transmitted through the legs.
+If ground reaction forces are not absorbed by the calves (e.g., due to weakness or fatigue), they will be transmitted to the knee and hip joints.

-Often ignored or neglected, these muscles are important for toe lift and ankle stability.
+Often overlooked in gym programs, the muscles in the anterior and lateral compartments of the leg are important for toe lift and provide dynamic ankle stability.

-The powerhouse group for walking and hiking, the quadriceps are integral for both uphill and downhill efforts.
-Going up, our greatest limitation is usually our cardiovascular fitness (i.e., huff-and-puff syndrome), but coming down, it is our quadriceps (i.e., jelly-leg syndrome).
+Our greatest limitation when ascending is usually our cardiovascular fitness (i.e., huff-and-puff syndrome), and when coming down, our quadriceps (i.e., jelly-leg syndrome).

 Trunk & Arms

-While you might not think arm strength is important, they are used when driving your arms forward during hiking, pushing through your trekking poles, or simply humping your pack on and off, all of which require good arm strength.
+While you might not think arm strength is important, it is used when driving your arms forward during hiking, pushing through your trekking poles, pulling up on obstacles, or simply humping your pack on and off, all of which require good arm strength.